Table Of Contents

-Essentially, cloud infrastructure consists of a set of virtual tools and resources that help deliver cloud-based services and products.
+Cloud infrastructure essentially consists of a set of virtual tools and resources that help deliver cloud-based services and products.

-For companies, cloud infrastructure liberates them from building their own physical data centers.
+Cloud infrastructure frees companies from building their own physical data centers.
 Instead, they rent computing capacity on a need-by-need basis.
 But let’s not get ahead of ourselves.

-In this post, we’ll define cloud infrastructure, examine cloud computing types, delivery models, and more.
-This way, you can more easily choose what cloud computing components suit your workload requirements, from performance to security, to cloud costs.
+In this post, we’ll define cloud infrastructure and examine cloud computing types, delivery models, and more.

 What Is Cloud Infrastructure?